elie-kourieh/Data-Visualization-Netflix-Stock-Profile/README.md

  Just by looking at the graph, Netflix’s stock price seems to be more volatile than Dowjones.

  The plots are uploaded as .png files if you wish to take a look at them.
 Also, you can find the .py as well as the .csv files in the repo.
- For presentation purposes, I have uploaded at .ppt file to discuss about the visualizations.

 Enjoy!